View of Tower Bridge.

 Other London Travel Passes

 While looking for London tour passes you may come across mentions of other types.
-We’ve done the homework here so you don’t have to, and can confirm that the three passes named above are the main ones to worry about.
+We’ve done the homework here so you don’t have to, and can confirm that the two passes named above are the main ones to know about.

 You may also see the iVenture Card for London mentioned here and there.
 We’ve checked this one out, and it’s no longer offered as an option for London.
 Though you can visit other cities in Europe, the US, Asia, Africa and Australia with iVenture passes!